Helsh/gamecatalog/README.md

 - localhost:8000/category/new allows every logged user to create new game category
 - localhost:8000/category/id/games.json where id is a game category id, if it exists then it will show you json output with every game created in the category
+- localhost:8000/games/id/game.json where id is a game id, if it exists then it will return json output with game which id you provided

 ## How to run